-Males who are intact, for instance will have want to ‘mark’, that is urinate everywhere they consider to be their territory and can be very aggressive.
+Males who are intact, for instance, will have to want to ‘mark’, that is urinating everywhere they consider to be their territory and can be very aggressive.
 If there are female cockapoos (or pretty much females of any dog breed) in the vicinity, intact males will, as is in their nature and make-up, be very keen to get outside and hunt high and low for a potential mate.
 Obviously, if you have a female dog in addition to your new male Cockapoo, you need to be very careful and consider keeping them separate, unless you want lots of puppies.

 Some Scenarios to be Aware of

-The main scenario you need to be careful of when selecting a male or female Cockapoo, is if you already have a dog in your home.
+The main scenario you need to be careful of when selecting a male or female Cockapoo is if you already have a dog in your home.

 Whatever your current dog’s gender is, you will find it easier choosing a second dog of the opposite sex, as they are likely to fight less.

 That’s not to say you can’t add a male and work hard at ensuring they get along, but it does make the situation a lot tenser.

 By far the worst scenario in a household that currently has a female dog, is to add another female.
 Two female Cockapoos together are more likely to fight than any other combination.
 There are always exceptions to the rule, and you, like the team here at CockapooHQ, may know of households with two or even more female Cockapoos/dogs that co-exist peacefully.
 The key in these scenarios is that there is a firmly established Alpha and that the other dogs know who that is and know their place within the pack.